 - Type Your Bill’s Consumer Reference Number and

-- Review Transaction and Enter MPIN to confirm
+- Review the Transaction and Enter MPIN to confirm

-You follow these simple step and pay your utility bill i.e; electricity, gas, water or telephone from your home or office.
+You just have to follow these simple steps and pay your utility bills i.e.; electricity, gas, water, or telephone on your mobile phones from your home or office.

 History Of IESCO:-

-Islamabad Electric Supply Company.IESCO is a new name of Islamabad Area Electricity Board (AEB) and in inheritance, it receives all assets and liabilities of the former company.
-IESCO is working in five districts i.e.; Islamabad, Rawalpindi, Jhelum, Chakwal and Attock.
+Islamabad Electric Supply Company.IESCO is the new name of the Islamabad Area Electricity Board (AEB) and in inheritance, it receives all assets and liabilities of the former company.
+It is working in five districts i.e.; Islamabad, Rawalpindi, Jhelum, Chakwal, and Attock.

 History Of Electricity In Pakistan :